Filipino orthography: The Orthography of the National Language

-Lastly, it provides spelling guidelines for words of foreign origin.
+Lastly, the document provides spelling guidelines for words of foreign origin.
 It focuses mainly on the two languages that have provided a large number of lexical items to the Filipino language, namely Spanish and English.
 In short, regarding borrowings from these two languages, Spanish words of common usage are written in a manner consistent with Filipino phonology.
 These words are already in common usage, thus they will not revert to their Spanish spelling.
 On the other hand, if the words come from English or another foreign source or if the term is derived from Spanish that does not already have a phonetic spelling, it should be spelled phonetically and the use of the 8 new letters is allowed.